 How do I care for a piercing in my mouth?

 - Rinse tongue or lip piercings after every meal, snack and before bed (4-5 times a day) during the entire healing period.
-Rinse for 30 to 60 seconds after eating with an antibacterial, alcohol-free mouthwash, or a warm salt water rinse.
+Rinse for 30 to 60 seconds after eating with an antibacterial, alcohol-free mouthwash (such as Biotene® or Toms®), or a warm salt water rinse.

-- Avoid kissing or contact with other’s body fluids like saliva while you are healing.
+- Avoid kissing or contact with other’s body fluids like saliva or semen while you are healing.

 - Avoid sharing cups, plates and utensils (forks, knives, spoons, etc.).

-- Eat small bites of health food.
-Foods rich in vitamins and minerals help you body heal.
+- Eat small bites of healthy food.
+Foods rich in vitamins and minerals help your body heal.

-- Don’t eat spicy, salty or acidy foods or drinks while you are healing.
+- Don’t eat spicy, salty or acidy foods or liquids while you are healing.

 - Eat cold foods and drinks as they lessen swelling.
 Be extra careful when eating crunchy foods.